pyveci/racker/doc/winrunner.rst

 =========

-When creating the `Windows Docker Machine`_ virtual machine, the program will configure it to use 6 VCPUs and 6144 MB system memory by default.
+When creating the `Windows Docker Machine`_ virtual machine, the program will configure it to use 4 VCPUs and 4 GB system memory by default.

 In order to adjust those values, use these environment variables before invoking the later commands::

-    export RACKER_VM_VCPUS=12
+    export RACKER_WDM_VCPUS=8
-    export RACKER_VM_MEMORY=8192
+    export RACKER_WDM_MEMORY=8192

 If you want to adjust the values after the initial deployment, you will have to reset the `Windows Docker Machine`_ installation directory.
 For example, it is: